bruno-portfolio/bruno-portfolio/README.md

-# Bruno | Agronomist & Tech Enthusiast
+# Bruno | Agronomist & Agricultural Data & Workflow Automation

 Bridging Agronomic Science and Data Technology.
 With a background from UFV and 3 years of experience in process optimization at IBM, I build practical, production-minded solutions for the AgTech ecosystem.